-The horizontal distance between the front tyre’s contact patch and the point at which the steering axis meets the ground.
+Definition: The horizontal distance between the front tyre’s contact patch and the point at which the steering axis meets the ground.

-The distance between the front contact patch and the steering axis when measured at 90 degrees to the steering axis.
+Definition: The distance between the front contact patch and the steering axis when measured at 90 degrees to the steering axis.

 Also known as ‘real trail’, mechanical trail is closely tied to ground trail in that an increase in one will lead to an increase in the other.

-The caster effect in a bike is like that in a caster wheel, as you would find on a shopping cart or office chair.
+The caster effect in a bike is like that in a caster wheel – as you would find on a shopping cart or office chair.
 The caster wheel is mounted on a link that swivels on a vertical axis relative to the cart, such that the contact patch trails behind the axis about which the link rotates.
 Because of this, the wheel self-aligns with the direction of travel.

 A bicycle front wheel is similar in that the contact patch trails behind the steering axis.
 If the wheel is out of line, a restoring force acts to keep it in line with the direction of travel.

 The mechanical trail is just like the link connected to the caster wheel.
 You can think of it as a ‘virtual lever’ that connects the contact patch to the steering axis.
 The longer this lever, the less the steering angle will be affected when the wheel is knocked off line by a given lateral distance (by a rock, for example).

 For this reason, a higher mechanical trail figure implies the steering tends to stay straighter in rough terrain.
-But by the same token, more steering torque needs to be applied to the handlebar to initiate a turn, as the contact patch needs to be moved relative to the frame via a longer (virtual) lever.
+But by the same token, more steering torque needs to be applied to the handlebar to initiate a turn because the contact patch needs to be moved relative to the frame via a longer (virtual) lever.

 Mechanical trail is also one of the commonly cited prerequisites for a bicycle to be stable enough to ride no-handed.
-When a bike is leaned over to the right, the weight of the bike and rider acts downwards through the steering axis — the steering axis being in front of the contact patch, this causes the steering assembly to turn to the right.
+When a bike is leaned over to the right, the weight of the bike and rider acts downwards through the steering axis which is now tilted to one side; the steering axis being in front of the contact patch, this causes the steering assembly to turn to the right.

-The tendency for the steering assembly to automatically steer into a turn, because the head tube drops as the handlebar is turned away from straight ahead.
+Definition: The tendency for the steering assembly to automatically steer into a turn, because the head tube drops as the handlebar is turned away from straight ahead.